Survival for eye cancer

-Survival depends on many factors, so no one can tell you exactly how long you’ll live.
-It depends on your individual condition, type of cancer, treatment and level of fitness.
+Survival depends on different factors.
+So no one can tell you exactly how long you will live.

 Some of the statistics have to be based on a small number of people.
 Remember, they can't tell you what will happen in your individual case.